top of page

 Mid to late October is traditionally referred to as the "Golden Encore".
 Peak colours have come and gone, but the yellows and golds of the tamaracks and birch bring another wave of beauty to the landscape.
 This is one of my favourite times in the park!
 Moose are moving around and in prime condition.
 The rut (mating season) has just finished up -- between replenishing their energy and working off some excess hormones, some interesting behaviour can be seen.
 Beavers are busy in the waterways and shorelines getting a cache of food ready for winter.
 And the morning landscapes are typically gilded with frost and fog.

-The workshop will start at 1:30 p.m. on Friday, October 13 at Algonquin Park's East Gate.
+The workshop will start at 6 a.m. on Wednesday, October 16 at Algonquin Park's East Gate.
 After introductions, workshop rules, a review of our itinerary, and a quick walkie-talkie lesson, we'll head into the park with our cameras.
-We'll meet each morning around 6:15 a.m. at the East Gate of Algonquin Park.
 We'll start our days photographing the sunrise, and end it photographing the sunset, or we'll go in search of wildlife if the skies don't look promising for a show.
 In between, we'll visit some wildlife hotspots (by car & by foot), take a wander on some trails, and let Mother Nature be our guide.
 We'll take a break from around 12 noon to 1:30 p.m. and enjoy a delicious home-cooked meal (not included) at The Mad Musher in Whitney.
 We'll end each evening around 6:30 p.m. after the last of the evening colour has left the sky (or it's too dark to photograph wildlife!).

 We'll be out rain, snow, or shine and hike anywhere from 5-12km per day.
 We will be hiking for at least 3 hours at one time with frequent stops for photos, as well as following a "goat trail" to a lookout.
 Please be sure you're physically prepared to be active all day (with a break for lunch) and able to climb steep hills